STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Methodology

 \subsubsection{Weight Calibration and Analysis}

-We utilized grid search optimization \cite{bergstra2012random} across several benchmarks to identify the optimal weight distribution for our uncertainty-aware selection.
-The weights were assigned as follows: 0.25 for average confidence, 0.2 for consensus, and 0.55 for maximum confidence.
+We used grid search optimization \cite{hsu2003practical} on the training splits (Appendix \ref{sec:dataset-statistics}) to select weights for our trajectory-level uncertainty quantification, and kept them fixed for evaluation on the test splits.
+We set \(w_{\text{cons}}=0.25\), \(w_{\text{avg}}=0.2\), and \(w_{\text{max}}=0.55\).

-The strong emphasis on maximum confidence (\(w_{\text{max}} = 0.55\)) is critical for addressing the "minority-correct" phenomenon common in table reasoning, where the correct solution is often a single high-quality outlier.
-Maximum confidence is excellent at identifying these crucial traces which metrics based on consensus would miss.
-Furthermore, this trajectory-level metric is more stable than aggregated scores, as it avoids compounding noise from the top-k sampling used for entropy estimation.
-This allows our framework to reliably convert pass@k potential into pass@1 performance.
+The strong emphasis on maximum confidence (\(w_{\text{max}} = 0.55\)) is important because correct solutions may appear in only a few sampled trajectories while most produce plausible but incorrect answers.
+Maximum confidence can identify these high-quality trajectories that consistency metrics would miss.
+Furthermore, this trajectory-level metric is more stable than simple averaging, as it reduces the influence of noisy trajectories.
+This helps convert pass@k potential into improved pass@1 performance.